 While there are no official guidelines about how much sleep you should get each night, because everyone is different, what’s important is whether you feel you get enough sleep, and whether your sleep is of good quality.

-Insomnia, also known as sleeplessness, is a sleep disorder where people have trouble sleeping.
-They may have difficulty falling asleep, or staying asleep as long as they’d like to despite have ample opportunity to sleep.
+Insomnia, also known as sleeplessness, is a sleep disorder.
+People with insomnia disorder may have difficulty falling asleep, or staying asleep as long as they’d like to despite have ample opportunity to sleep.
+They may wake up feeling like they’ve not slept.

 Commons causes are:

-The National Institute of Health and Care Excellence (NICE) advise against drug intervention for episodes of Insomnia lasting more than 4 weeks, and instead recommend the therapeutic treatment which is used in Sleepstation - Cognitive Behavioural Therapy for Insomnia (CBTi).
+The National Institute of Health and Care Excellence (NICE) advise against drug intervention for episodes of insomnia lasting more than four weeks, and instead recommend the therapeutic treatment which is used in Sleepstation - Cognitive Behavioural Therapy for insomnia (CBTi).